webaxones/wax-remove-post-tags-product-tags/README.md

 ## Features

 * This mu-plugin remove tags support for posts and WooCommerce products if WooCommerce exists.
-If a custom post type uses this taxonomy then it's intentional.
+For product tags, they are hidden using register_taxonomy because removing theme can cause error.

 ## Installation